jimena-olr/SightSeek/README.md

 The source code for SightGeek is added to this repository and can be found in the folders inside it.

-*This project was done with my high school classmates Rodrigo Moreno Plascencia and Mario Martín for our 6th semester App Development class.
+*This project was done with the collaboration of my classmates Rodrigo Moreno Plascencia and Mario Martín.